nathan-fiscaletti/oembed-github/README.md

 ## Installation

+### Install via your WordPress website

+1. Visit ‘Plugins > Add New’
+2. Search for ‘oembed-github’
+3. Activate oEmbed Github from your Plugins page.

 ### Manual Installation

 To manually install oEmbed Github clone this repository and place it's content within a folder named `oembed-github` within your `wp-content/plugins` directory.
 Once you are finished, visit your Plugins Page and activate the oEmbed Github plugin.